Friday, December 21, 2007

 “But what about the light?”

-“I could take five minutes to make you a sandwich.
-I should make Mother something anyway,” she said, gesturing with her head behind her.
-I hadn’t really noticed her before but old Mrs. Rathbone was now sitting across the yard reading at the umbrella-table in front of the cottage.
+I hadn’t consciously noticed her before but old Mrs. Rathbone was now sitting across the yard reading at the umbrella-table in front of the cottage.
 The old lady must have very acute hearing, as it seems most of the women around here do, because she called across, “Nonsense, Charlotte, I’ll make Arnold a sandwich.”

 All of a sudden she was up and limping with her cane across the yard toward us.
+Surprisingly quickly she was standing in front of me.
+Another little old woman, my life was filled with them.

-“What would you like to eat, Arnold?”
+“What would you like to eat, Arnold?” this one said.

-“Um, liverwurst.”
+“Um, liverwurst?”

 “I don’t think we have liverwurst.”